NathanTrung/NathanTrung/README.md

 ## About Me

-I am a Computer Science student at Swinburne University of Technology, graduating in July 2025.
+I am a Computer Science graduate from Swinburne University of Technology, having graduated in December 2025.
 I am passionate about learning new technologies and expanding my skill set in various areas of software development.
 Here’s a brief overview of my expertise and interests: